Giez/DBLib/README.md

-#[DBLib] - MySQL Database Library System
+#[MyLib] - MySQL Database Library System
-DBLib is a library that contain such as short-cut normal querying system for PHP-Mysql System, you can query, get data from table, insert, update and delete with less line and character of code.
+MyLib is a library that contain such as short-cut normal querying system for PHP-Mysql System, you can query, get data from table, insert, update and delete with less line and character of code.
 It also using static class to make everthing faster and easy to use but still powerful.

 ## Feature Overview